rongi/kotlin-blog/_posts/2017-09-09-breadcrumbs-rxjava-error-handling.markdown

 }
 ```

 This code models a pretty common situation: you've forgotten that something is nullable and return it from your `map` operator.
-Can happen with your Retrofit observables when you are interested only in a part of the response, and that part happened to be null.
+This can happen with your Retrofit observables when you are interested in only a part of the response, and that part happened to be null.

-Generally, just run some of your observables on a separate thread (like you do it with Retrofit observables) and you are in a danger zone.
-RxJava returns call stack only for the thread that crashed and if the said call stack doesn't contain your code; then, you are out of luck I guess.
+Generally, just run some of your observables on a separate thread (like you do it with Retrofit observables), and you are in a danger zone.
+RxJava returns call stack only for the thread that crashed, and if the said call stack doesn't contain your code, then, you are out of luck.

-Similar thing can happen if you use the same observable (or observable creation code, like Retrofit calls) in several places.
-In this case, you may be unable to identify which chain have just crashed even if you was lucky to identify the crashed observable itself.
+A similar thing can happen if you use the same observable (or observable creation code, like Retrofit calls) in several places.
+In this case, you may be unable to identify which chain have just crashed even if you were lucky enough to identify the crashed observable itself.

 You may think: "Sounds like it may be useful to see where the crashed observable was created."
 Can you do that?
-May be you can you add this kind of information to the crash log?
+Maybe you can add this kind of information to the crash log?

 ## Breadcrumb exception